June 2025 Newsletter.

 THE EMOTIONAL AND MENTAL BENEFITS Engaging in physical therapy can provide a sense of routine and purpose.
 Achieving small therapy goals can boost confidence and provide a sense of accomplishment, which can be beneficial for mental wellbeing.

 GETTING STARTED WITH PHYSICAL THERAPY The first session typically involves an assessment to understand your current condition and goals.
 This partnership with your therapist is crucial, and your feedback is invaluable in shaping the therapy plan. better stability to the skeletal system, reducing the likelihood of strains, sprains and falls.
+Strength training and fibromyalgia : a powerful combo.

 Better Sleep: Sleep disturbances are a common complaint among fibromyalgia patients.
 Regular physical activity, especially under the guidance of a therapist, can help regulate the body’s sleep-wake cycle.
 By reducing pain and muscle tension before bedtime, physical therapy can pave the way for deeper, more restorative sleep. l